 Angela’s friend, Diane, had built a pergola in her back garden.
-Through the pergola’s window was railings and a wild garden.
-Window graphics were required to disguise what was behind the pergola but still allow light to shine through.
+Railings and a wild garden are on the opposite side of the pergola.
+Window graphics were chosen to disguise what was behind the pergola but still allow light to shine through.

-The pergola’s natural wooden finish, citrus trees and surrounding blossoms evoked a Far Eastern feeling.
-A concept was born.
+The pergola’s natural wooden finish, citrus trees and surrounding blossoms evoked a Far Eastern feel.
+With this in mind, the concept was born.

 Let there be light

 Angela had found an image of a blossom tree for a main focal point in the garden.
 She wanted to combine the full colour tree illustration with bamboo shapes.
 Angela’s idea combined the bamboo shapes stencilled out of the 3m by 2m window.
 In addition to the full colour blossom tree.

 I had to figure out the most efficient way to produce the artwork.

 With a 3m span, there’d be at least two sections of the etched film.
 The vinyl was installed vertically, like wallpaper.
 It was important that there were no visible seams in the frosted film because I didn’t want to see the joined vertical edges.

 Several design iterations were made to combine the bamboo shapes and the blossom tree.